Solar Sports: History

 The channel is available exclusively in Metro Manila through Global Destiny Cable as of 2008.
 It used to be available exclusively on Sky Cable, but the two parties ceased their partnership at end of 2007 but it will be back on July 1.
 All cable companies in the provinces can put the channel without having to worry about exclusive rights.

-On April 10, 2017 Sky Cable & Destiny Cable dropped Solar Sports along with sister channels Basketball TV (now defunct), CT (now defunct), Jack TV & NBA Premium TV (now defunct) allegedly due to Sky Cable's unpaid carriage fees.
+On April 10, 2017, Sky Cable & Destiny Cable dropped Solar Sports along with sister channels Basketball TV (now defunct), CT (now defunct), Jack TV (now defunct) & NBA Premium TV (now defunct) allegedly due to Sky Cable's unpaid carriage fees.
 On January 1, 2019, the channel was restored on Sky Cable after 1 year of carriage disputes.

 On October 1, 2019, Basketball TV ceased airing 13 years after it was first aired in 2006, which means all remaining basketball-related programs will now air on Solar Sports.
 Among those basketball-related programs include NBL Philippines, Liga Endesa, FIBA World Basketball and Universities and Colleges Basketball League among others.

+On July 31, 2022, Solar Sports began broadcasting in anamorphic 16:9 aspect ratio.
+This change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.

+On September 20, 2024, Solar Sports announced on its Facebook page that the channel would become available on digital terrestrial television in key areas of Mega Manila via UHF Channel 21, starting October 7, 2024, marking its return to digital free-to-air television after two years, this time as a free-to-air non-encrypted format.
+Their logo was also changed prior to its move which they combined the 2002 and 2016 logos.